Azure/azure-powershell/src/ResourceManager/MachineLearning/Commands.MachineLearning/help/Import-AzMlWebService.md

 ### ImportFromJSONFile
 ```
-Import-AzureRmMlWebService -InputFile <String> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
+Import-AzMlWebService -InputFile <String> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ### ImportFromJSONString.
 ```
-Import-AzureRmMlWebService -JsonString <String> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
+Import-AzMlWebService -JsonString <String> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Import-AzureRmMlWebService cmdlet imports , specified either directly or in a referenced file, and creates a web service definition object that can be passed to the New-AzureRmMlWebService cmdlet.
+The Import-AzMlWebService cmdlet imports , specified either directly or in a referenced file, and creates a web service definition object that can be passed to the New-AzMlWebService cmdlet.

 ## EXAMPLES

 ### Example 1: Import from string
 ```
-Import-AzureRmMlWebService -JsonString $jsonDefinition
+Import-AzMlWebService -JsonString $jsonDefinition
 ```

 ### Example 2: Import from file path
 ```
-Import-AzureRmMlWebService -InputFile "C:\mlservice.json"
+Import-AzMlWebService -InputFile "C:\mlservice.json"
 ```

 ## PARAMETERS